 Instructions

 - Prepare the fruits and sugar.
 In a small bowl, combine the sugar, sliced jalapeno, and pineapple chunks.
-Let it rest at room temperature for about 30 minutes until the sugar dissolves.
+Let it rest at room temperature for 30 minutes until the sugar dissolves.